Keeping an Observation Journal

 If you are trying to start a business, you want to make sure whatever you contribute adds value.
 In fact, in life in general, we should be seeking to add value to the lives of those around us.
 How can you make sure you will succeed in this endeavor?

 Become an observer of the world around you.
 If you pay attention, you are likely to find many needs around you.
-If you keep an observation journal, you can look back and find ways you could meet some of those needs.
+If you keep an observation journal as part of your Journaling for Entrepreneurs process, you can look back and find ways you could meet some of those needs.

 To acquire knowledge, one must study; but to acquire wisdom, one must observe.- Marilyn vos Savant

 Simply put, an observation journal is a place for you to make note of the things you observe around you.
 This type of journal is used to study nature, to study business needs, to keep a record of daily happenings, or any way you may choose to observe the world.